top of page

 Microbiome Health: Final Thoughts

-Your gut is more than just a digestion station—it’s a major player in your energy, mood, immune health, and even your skin.
-When your gut is out of balance, your body will try to tell you… and once you start listening, the path to healing becomes much clearer.
+Your gut is more than a digestion center; it affects energy, mood, immune support, and skin health.
+When out of balance, your body sends signals through various symptoms.
+By listening to these signals, you can find the path to healing.

-Your gut has a lot to say.
-All you have to do is listen.
+Your gut has a lot to communicate.
+Start listening.

 Dr. Mitchell Rasmussen - Doctor of Chiro